ALBruzos/ALBruzos.github.io/_teaching/supervision.md

 ## External evaluator of PhD thesis
+* 2024: *"Evolution and Genomic Heterogeneity in Solid Tumors"*, doctoral thesis presented by **Laura Tomás** at University of Vigo (Spain) Report issued on August 23rd, 2024.
-* 2024: *"New signaling pathways implicated in resistance to targeted therapy in tumors with alterations of the MAPK pathway"*, doctoral thesis presented by **Amanda Guitián Caamaño** at University of A Coruña.
+* 2024: *"New signaling pathways implicated in resistance to targeted therapy in tumors with alterations of the MAPK pathway"*, doctoral thesis presented by **Amanda Guitián Caamaño** at University of A Coruña (Spain).
 Report issued on February 16th, 2024.

 <img src='/images/Tira_FotosTeaching-noNames_AliciaLBruzos.png'>